 The Law Collection is an integral part of the Interior Library.
 It consists of United States Reports; Federal and regional reporters, selected state, territorial, and tribal codes; legal treatises; Interior legal and administrative material; legislative history materials; and legal periodicals.
-Particular emphasis is on material pertaining to the environment, Native Americans, and administrative law.
+Particular emphasis is placed on material pertaining to the environment, Native Americans, and administrative law.
 These legal research tools are available in print, microform and CD-ROM.

 Reference librarians, including a Law Librarian, are available to assist with legal research and to explain library policies.

-U.S. Department of the Interior employees may use eleven database services to discover and obtain Congressional, Executive, and Judicial documents, as well as articles from law reviews, journals, conference proceedings, magazines, newsletters, and newspapers.
+U.S. Department of the Interior employees may use eighteen database services to discover and obtain Congressional, Executive, and Judicial documents, as well as articles from law reviews, journals, conference proceedings, magazines, newsletters, and newspapers.
 Many of these services include coverage of law.